DlieBG/gum/README.md

 ## CLI
 Ok, let us look at the CLI.
 The CLI is the best way to interact with a gum server.
 There is also a webclient, but you only need it to create a new repo.
 So I think you agree, that we want to use the CLI, right? \
 Before I start explanining the exact functionalities, you should understand what will happen.
 When you initialise a repo locally, gum will create the magic `.gum` folder.
-In this folder there are two files.
-One for the upstream information and another for you user information.
-You should leave them alone and do not touch them!
+In this folder there is a config file.
+You should leave it alone!
 Actually you can forget everything I said, but I wanted to say it at least once.
-Psssst, last night I heard a bearded mystical being say that you can change your identity by manipulating one of these files.
+Psssst, last night I heard a bearded mystical being say that you can change your identity by manipulating this file.
 Pretty creepy!

 ### init
 The first thing you have to do, is to initialise a repository from a remote server.
 You can do it with the following command, but please change the URL of your upstream.